 Bent Over Low Pulley Rear Delt Fly Instructions

-- Position two cables at chest height and attach a handle.
+- Position two cables at the bottom of the cable pulley machine and attach a handle.

 - Hinge forward, reach across your body, and grab the handle with a neutral grip.
 Repeat for the opposite arm.

 - Allow the arms to hang straight down and keep a soft bend in the knees.

 - Keep the elbows slightly bent and pull the handles laterally without squeezing the shoulder blades together excessively.

 - Slowly lower the handle back to the starting position under control.